Showing posts with label mooresville. Show all posts

 Two of my grandchildren and I rode to the Belle Mont Mansion in Tuscumbia for the Plantation Christmas Event.

-The family abandoned it and soon fell into deteriorate.
-In 1983 the house and 33 acres was donated to the Alabama Historical Commission.
+The family abandoned it, and it soon began to deteriorate.
+In 1983, the house and 33 acres were donated to the Alabama Historical Commission.

-I parked my car along the wheat fields, along with several other cars.
+I parked my car along the wheat fields and several other vehicles.

-There were a bus shuttling people to the mansion but my grandchildren and I walked along the gravel road to the mansion.
+There was a bus shuttling people to the Mansion, but my grandchildren and I walked along the gravel road to the Mansion.

 Belle Mont Marker